sigo/jetbrains-polish-dictionary/README.md

 Polish dictionary for JetBrains' IDEs.

-[The dictionary](http://www.sjp.pl/slownik/en/) contains more than 3 400 000 Polish words and is licensed under GPL, LGPL, MPL, CC SA, Apache.
+[The dictionary](http://www.sjp.pl/slownik/en/) contains more than 3 400 000 Polish words and is licensed under GPL, LGPL, MPL, CC SA and Apache.

 ## Compatibility